st01c/st01c.github.io/_pages/about.md

 I am currently working on completing a monograph, tentatively titled ***Digital Art and the Ends of Appropriation***.

 ---

-_This website is quasi-permanently under construction – it is the outcome of my tinkering with open source coding tools such as Ruby, Liquid, YAML, Sass, and Git, and is built in [Jekyll](https://jekyllrb.com/).
-In case the site is currently misbehaving, here are some upcoming and recent activities & an external link to copies of my [academic work](https://anglia.academia.edu/MZ). (last site update: {{ "now" | date_to_long_string }})_
+_This website is quasi-permanently under construction – it's the outcome of my tinkering with open source coding tools (such as Ruby, Liquid, YAML, Sass, and Git), and is built in [Jekyll](https://jekyllrb.com/).
+In case the site is misbehaving, here are some upcoming and recent activities & an external link to copies of my [academic work](https://anglia.academia.edu/MZ). (last update: {{ "now" | date_to_long_string }})_

+---

 #### \_upcoming